 Remember your presentation structure?
 The solution refers to the conclusion part and can be a highly effective way of summarizing your material.
 While the other parts of your, e.g., business presentation outline may be dedicated to a market problem you want to highlight, the solution, in conclusion, will be a logical ending satisfying to the audience.

 We’ve come to one of the most important parts of your PowerPoint presentation outline.
 Primary sources, like quotes and especially statistics, are the most persuasive arguments you can use to prove your point.
 Moreover, a good quote can also open your presentation, so think of several places to put them.

 Design is a feature that can’t be overlooked.
 In this part of the outline for a presentation, you can choose the theme for your slides, the color scheme, and the layout of the slides.
 Think of where the text and visuals would be and what background is the most fitting to your presentation type.

 No presentation outline can’t be complete without the slide order creation.
 This step is pretty easy — just place your slides logically, depending on what information they display and to which part of the presentation this information refers.
 Don’t forget the “technical” slides, such as the title or the slide with your contact info.

 Check your outline

-At this point of your presentation outline you can perform quality control once again — only this time it is the outline itself you check.
+You can perform quality control once again at this point of your presentation outline — only this time, you check the outline itself.
 By this point, your outline should provide you with a functional presentation slab, with only some details to insert into it — basically, the content itself.
-You might want to make some changes here and there — and that’s what quality control is actually for!
-As soon as you’re satisfied with the outline you can start working on a presentation and feeling all the missing parts.
+You might want to make some changes here and there — and that’s the reason for quality control!
+Once satisfied with the outline, you can start working on a presentation and feeling all the missing parts.

-As you can see, the outline creation is really easy.
-We hope that this article will answer your “how to write an outline for presentation” question and the whole process will become much more convenient for you.
-With a good outline, the presentation will actually compose itself, leaving you with only minor details to fill in.
+As you can see, the outline creation is effortless.
+We hope this article will enrich your knowledge of “how to write a presentation outline”.
+The presentation will compose itself with a good outline, leaving you with only minor details to fill in.